rupinajay/AI-Search-Algorithms/README.md

 ## Acknowledgments

 This project is inspired by various resources on artificial intelligence and search algorithms, including textbooks, online courses, and open-source contributions from the community.
 Special thanks to all contributors for their efforts in enhancing this repository.

----

-Feel free to modify this README further based on specific details or additional features you may want to highlight in your project!